- 2011-12 Catalog: page 62

-Latin American Studies students develop language proficiency in Spanish and can choose from a broad range of courses in anthropology, art history, economics, foreign languages, geography, history, political science, and religious studies.
+Latin American Studies students develop language proficiency in Spanish and can choose from a broad range of courses in American Indian studies, anthropology, art history, economics, history, geography, languages other than Spanish, linguistics, math, political science, and religious studies.

 The major is well-suited for: